-I’m interested in the ecological and evolutionary processes that maintain biodiversity, and the effect that global change is having on these processes.
+I’m interested in understanding the ecological and evolutionary processes that maintain biodiversity and the effect that global change is having on these processes.
 These days I’m particularly interested in exploring effects of temperature on rapid evolution and coexistence.

-I’m currently a Banting and Biodiversity Postdoc at UBC, where I’m working with Sally Otto, Mary O’Connor and Rachel Germain to conduct experiments with flour beetles that investigate the effects of temperature on eco-evolutionary dynamics.
+I’m currently a Banting and Biodiversity Postdoc at UBC, where I’m working with Sally Otto, Mary O’Connor and Rachel Germain to conduct experiments that test the effect of temperature on eco-evolutionary dynamics.

 Before that I was a postdoc in Jonathan Levine‘s group at Princeton, where I used field experiments with fruit flies to understand species’ rapid evolutionary responses to competition and climate.

-During my PhD with Ben Gilbert at the University of Toronto, I used the insects that specialize on milkweed plants to understand the effects of climate change on species that live in patchy habitats.
+During my PhD with Ben Gilbert at the University of Toronto, I used the insects that specialize on milkweed plants to look at the effects of climate change on species that live in patchy habitats.

 September 2021 – Excited to attend the first meeting of an iDiv working group on Priority Effects led by Ben Delory and Tad Fukami!

 August 2021 – Started up my big flour beetle experiment at UBC!
 Testing the effects of temperature on eco-evo dynamics!
 Stay tuned…

 August 2021 – Presented my ongoing research on rapid evolutionary responses to global change and biotic interactions in the Early Career Award symposium at the Canadian Society of Ecology and Evolution Conference